 RHA serves 11,164 individuals across 5,235 households.
 RHA public housing residents report an average household income of \$19,458 per year, significantly lower than the \$116,724 average household income among the overall population.
 RHA public housing residents have different housing needs compared to the general population as low-income households face additional challenges beyond securing affordable housing.
-According to community members at the Wake County Analysis of Impediment to Fair Housing Stakeholder Meeting, low-income residents would benefit most from services that support their additional needs such as childcare, utility assistance, food assistance, debt management, advocacy, counseling, and other services that support upward mobility.
+According to community members at the Wake County Analysis of Impediments to Fair Housing Stakeholder Meeting, low-income residents would benefit most from services that support their additional needs such as childcare, utility assistance, food assistance, debt management, advocacy, counseling, and other services that support upward mobility.

-Among RHA public housing residents, 21% live with a disability, compared to 16.7% of the overall Raleigh population (see Table 29).
+Among RHA public housing residents, 21% live with a disability, compared to 16.7% of the overall Raleigh population (see Table).
 Additionally, 814 families (15.5%) requested accessibility features.
-This indicates that RHA public housing residents have a greater need for accessible homes and other related accommodations.
+This indicates that RHA public housing residents have a greater need for homes with accessibility and other related accommodations.
 In addition, most households participating in RHA programs have an elderly household member or child, accounting for 72.9% of households receiving Section 8 and 77.4% of households living in public housing.

-Black/African American individuals make up the largest portion of public housing residents at 85.4%.
-Accounting for only 26.1% of Raleigh's overall population, Black/African American individuals are disproportionately represented in RHA public housing.
-The need for housing and non-housing supportive services may be greatest in R/ECAP census tracts.
+African American individuals make up the largest portion of public housing residents at 85.4%.
+Accounting for only 26.1% of Raleigh's overall population, African American individuals are disproportionately represented in RHA public housing.